zumasys/docs/site/jbase/administration/installation-guides/windows/jbase-5-7-windows-installation-guide/README.md

 ![License_Key](./License_Key.png)

 jBASE requires a valid license key in order to operate.
 Either a permanent or evaluation key may be used.
 If you have been issued a Multisession or Websession license key, enter these keys in the respective fields.
-If you are upgrading from a previous version of jBASE, the installer will attempt to locate your existing license keys and use them to populate the license key fields on this page. *Note: the installer will not continue unless you enter a license key.*
+If you are upgrading from a previous version of jBASE, the installer will attempt to locate your existing license keys and use them to populate the license key fields on this page.

+## Note

+>The installer will not continue unless you enter a license key.

 For licensing assistance contact Zumasys jBASE support in the United States at 866 582 8447 and from the United Kingdom at 0808 189 3266 or sales@jbase.com.